jfrog/jfrog-vscode-extension/README.md

 The extension also applies [JFrog File Spec JSON schema](https://raw.githubusercontent.com/jfrog/jfrog-cli/master/schema/filespec-schema.json) on the following file patterns: `**/filespecs/*.json`, `*filespec*.json` and `*.filespec`.
 Read more about JFrog File specs [here](https://www.jfrog.com/confluence/display/JFROG/FileSpec).

-Don't have JFrog Platform?
-[Start for free](https://jfrog.com/start-free/).
+### Need a FREE JFrog instance?
+Don't have a running JFrog instance?
+No problem!
+[Get a FREE instance in the cloud](https://jfrog.com/start-free/).

 ### Component Tree Icons
 The icon demonstrates the top severity issue of a selected component and its transitive dependencies.
 The following table describes the severities from lowest to highest: